Chitterlings: Sausage

+The submucosa of chitterlings, peeled from between the mucosa and muscular layer, is used as sausage casing.
+Both the small and large intestine (bung) are used.
+Beef bung cap casing is used for wide format traditional sausage like capocollo (coppa; Italian American: gabagool) or stuffed derma.
+Pork fatend casing is used for North American braunschweiger.
+Middle casing is used for salamis and andouille, owing to its straightness.

 Regional traditions

 As pigs are a common source of meat in many parts of the world, the dish known as chitterlings can be found in most pork-eating cultures.
 Chitterlings made from pig intestines are popular in many parts of Europe, and are also eaten in the southern United States.

 Europe

 Balkans, Greece, and Turkey

 Kokoretsi, kukurec, or kokoreç are usually prepared and stuffed, then grilled on a spit.
 In several countries such as Turkey, Greece, Albania, and Bulgaria, lamb intestines are widely used.
 In Turkish cuisine, the intestines are often chopped and cooked with oregano, peppers, and other spices.

 France

 Tricandilles are a traditional dish in Gironde.
 They are made of pigs' small intestines, boiled in bouillon, then grilled on a fire of grapevine cane.
 This is considered an expensive delicacy.

 Andouillette is a type of sausage, found especially in Troyes, which is made predominantly of pig chitterlings.

 Andouille is another kind of French chitterlings sausage found especially in Brittany and Normandy.

 Saucisson is a type of sausage, which traditionally uses chitterlings both as a packaging and as an ingredient.